Grandma’s Old-Fashioned Banana Pudding Recipe

 Step-by-step instructions can be found in the printable recipe card below.

-3. Cook the pudding uncovered in the top pot of the double boiler over the boiling water.
-Alternatively, for quicker preparation, use my instant banana pudding recipe.
+1. Use a double boiler to cook the pudding.
+Alternatively, for simpler preparation, use my instant banana pudding recipe.

-6. Spread the meringue on the banana pudding, then bake it.
+3. Make the meringue, spread it on the banana pudding, and bake it.

 How to make homemade banana pudding with meringue